Latin American/Latinx Studies

-The Latin American and Latino Studies program at Valparaiso University includes an in-depth study of the language, culture, and history of Latin American nations as well as the Latino population in the United States.
+The Latin American/Latinx Studies program at Valparaiso University includes an in-depth study of the language, culture, and history of Latin American nations as well as the Latinx population in the United States.

-This minor allows students to study both the cultural and historic heritage, as well as contemporary concerns, of the peoples of Latin America and the U.S. Latino population.
-In addition to Spanish language and cultural studies courses, further coursework in history and political science are conducted in English and provide a rich and comprehensive curriculum of Latin American and Latino cultures.
+This minor allows students to study both the cultural and historic heritage, as well as contemporary concerns, of the peoples of Latin America and the U.S. Latinx population.
+In addition to Spanish language and cultural studies courses, further coursework in history and political science are conducted in English and provide a rich and comprehensive curriculum of Latin American and Latinx cultures.

-There are many majors that can be coupled with Latin American and Latino Studies, such as its practical complements of social work, sociology, theology, political science, history, and education.
+There are many majors that can be coupled with Latin American/Latinx Studies, such as its practical complements of social work, sociology, theology, political science, history, and education.

-Students equipped with a Latin American and Latino Studies minor will be prepared to study, travel, and work abroad or in locations with a high concentration of Latino families.
+Students equipped with a Latin American/Latinx Studies minor will be prepared to study, travel, and work abroad or in locations with a high concentration of Latinx families.
 Latinos are the fastest growing population in the Midwest, and this complementary minor will make students more marketable and culturally educated employees after graduation.